Mourning babbler

 Its natural habitat is tropical moist lowland forests.
 The species is generally solitary, not joining larger mixed-species flocks, instead foraging as singles or pairs.
 They forage in the understory on the ground on a variety of insects including beetles, grasshoppers, and ants.
 Like other babblers they will use their foot to grasp food items, an unusual behaviour for passerine birds.

-The short-tailed babbler is locally common at a number of places within its range but is considered near-threatened due to the loss of lowland forest in its range.
+The mourning babbler is locally common at a number of places within its range but is considered near-threatened due to the loss of lowland forest in its range.